Meek Mill unveils renovated basketball court in hometown

-NORTH PHILADELPHIA - On Saturday, Philadelphia native Meek Mill is helping unveil a newly renovated basketball court near where he grew up in North Philadelphia.
+NORTH PHILADELPHIA - On Saturday, rapper Meek Mill helped unveil a newly renovated basketball court near where he grew up in North Philadelphia.

-The "Legacy Courts Block Party" will take place at East Fairmount Park from 2 p.m. until 5 p.m.

-Mill appeared at the court with community leaders for a special ribbon-cutting ceremony to celebrate the project.
+The "Legacy Courts Block Party" took place at East Fairmount Park, with Mill and local community leaders participating in a special ribbon-cutting ceremony.

-The unveiling comes weeks after a Pennsylvania appeals court overturned his 2008 drug and gun conviction.
+The unveiling came weeks after a Pennsylvania appeals court overturned Mill's 2008 drug and gun conviction.

 RELATED COVERAGE: